What exactly is Multi-touch Attribution?

 Through custom reports, you can look at multiple conversion goals for the same series of campaigns.
 You can also take reports and apply different attribution models to them to see what works best for you.
 It empowers you to see information in different ways and get better insights.

 This widget is very flexible as you can change the conversion goals and the Attribution Models.
-Here is an example of a report whose conversion goal is leads created by campaign.
-An attribution model is applied to show you which opportunities closed can be attributed to each campaign, and how much credit each receives.
+Here is an example of a report whose conversion goal is leads created by the campaign.
+An attribution model is applied to show you opportunities that are closed and can be attributed to each campaign and how much credit each receives.

-Are you looking to have your business grow in 2021?
-Give us a call at Munro Marketing and request a free trial of our Multi-touch Attribution platform.
-We are a SharpSpring Platinum Agency.
+Are you looking to grow your traffic, attract more leads, or grow your business in 2022?
+We’ve got the answers you’ve been looking for.
+Give us a call today at Munro Marketing, and request a free trial of our Multi-touch Attribution platform.
+Munro Marketing, are a SharpSpring Platinum Agency.
 Partner with an affordable marketing automation consultant that you can trust.